RobZyg/Assignment-2/index.md

 creativity.
 I have often been told growing up that I was quite creative, and this test confirmed those comments.
 However, it was interesting to explore the sub categories of creativity and where most people and myself ranked.

+#### Ideal job

+Complaints Manager
+This position involves handling a large number of complaints that have been escalated beyond the contact centres in which they started.
+The successful applicant would need to investigate complex cases within a large organisation, often spanning across multiple divisions or departments.
+They would also have to correspond with the complainants to reach a positive resolution, while also working to adhere to financial and business rules and regulations.
+Additionally, they would affect long term change by identifying and seeking to change business practises to reduce dissatisfaction in the future.

 ## Industry Data